ATTX-project/ATTX-project.github.io/attx_project/Use-case-Mildred.md

 Dataset related metadata is still relatively sparse, compared to other research outputs, such as publications.
 In this use case we are concentrating solely on data sources that were chosen by the project Mildred's steering group.

 One of the main ideas behind the use case, it the added value that ATTX broker deliver by running customizable validation and data quality processes over the harvested data.
-This additional data can also be published and used by the ThinkOpen site to deliver custom quality metrics alongside the dataset metadata.
+This additional data can also be published and used by the Think Open site to deliver custom quality metrics alongside the dataset metadata.

 Etsin is already a service that aggregates dataset metadata from different sources, so why make another similar dataset?
 Mildred use case is interested specifically in UH's research outputs whereas Etsin is a national service.
-By creating an UH specific dataset, we have control over both the content and structure of the dataset, which makes it easier to integrate it with ThinkOpen work or any other UH specific use.
+By creating an UH specific dataset, we have control over both the content and structure of the dataset, which makes it easier to integrate it with Think Open work or any other UH specific use.
 It is also possible that some day the data might flow in an opposite direction between UH's dataset and Etsin.

 When it comes to identifying which datasets are somehow related to the University of Helsinki, we will start with the simple methods that should have good precision but might not have acceptable recall, in order to get **some** data.
 It is however possible to extend to those methods with more complex internal processing.

-TODO: Link to OpenScienceFair poster draft.
+Use case is also featured as part of the OpenScienceFair 2017 in the poster session. ([poster proposal](https://attx-project.github.io/OSFair-2017.html))

 ## User stories